Important Australian phone numbers and websites

 Whether you’re coming to Australia to work, travel, or study, it’s important to be prepared when it comes to your health and safety.
-Part of this means purchasing Australian health insurance to meet your visa requirements, so that you’re covered if you need medical assistance while in Australia.

 Below is a list of helpful phone numbers and websites in case you have an emergency.
 We recommend saving this page, and even printing it out to have with you when travelling around the country.